- Contact Us

 In an effort to increase Medicare patients’ access to cardiac and pulmonary rehabilitation, Congress passed the BBA in 2018, which authorized NPs to supervise cardiac and pulmonary rehabilitation beginning in 2024.
 However, further modernization of Medicare is still needed so that NPs can also order these services for their patients.
 Removal of this outdated barrier will allow Medicare patients to have timely access to these lifesaving programs.
-While an NP may be the primary care provider for a patient and be most familiar with the patient’s health care needs, under current law, 1. the NP must refer the patient to a physician to order these services, and 2. a physician must supervise these services until the BBA authorization for NPs supervision begins in 2024.
+While an NP may be the primary care provider for a patient and be most familiar with the patient’s health care needs, under current law, the NP must refer the patient to a physician to order these services, and a physician must also supervise these services until the BBA authorization for NPs supervision begins in 2024.

-Cardiac rehabilitation and pulmonary rehabilitation are programs designed to improve a patient’s physical, psychological, and social functioning after a qualifying diagnosis or procedure, such as a heart attack or coronary artery bypass surgery.
-According to the Centers for Disease Control, heart disease kills over 610,000 Americans each year, approximately one in four deaths.
-Yet, while studies show that these programs can reduce deaths and hospital readmissions, only about 20 percent of qualifying patients receive cardiac rehabilitation.
+Cardiac pulmonary rehabilitation are programs designed to improve a patient’s physical, psychological, and social functioning after a qualifying diagnosis or procedure, such as a heart attack or coronary artery bypass surgery.
+According to the Centers for Disease Control, heart disease kills over 659,000 Americans each year, approximately one in four deaths.
+Yet, while studies show that these programs can reduce deaths and hospital readmissions, only about 20 percent of qualifying Medicare patients receive cardiac rehabilitation.
 Participation rates are even lower for female and minority patients and those who live outside metropolitan areas or in lower income urban areas.
 Further, only 3 percent of Medicare patients with Chronic Obstructive Pulmonary Disease (COPD) receive pulmonary rehabilitation.

-For additional information, please contact the AANP Government Affairs Office at 703/740-2529 or firstname.lastname@example.org.
+For additional information, please contact the AANP Government Affairs Office at 703-740-2529 or firstname.lastname@example.org.